UMN-Hydro/GSFLOW-GRASS/README.md

 * `toolkit_dir` full pathname for location of GSFLOWGRASS_toolkit
 * `settings_file` Full pathname for Settings File (customized in Step 1).

-The rest of the file will execute pre-processor scripts to: (1) set up certain inputs (climate forcing data and hydraulic conductivity) according to the Settings File, (2) create GSFLOW input files (control file, PRMS parameter file, and MODFLOW input files), and (3) run GSFLOW.
+The rest of the file will execute scripts to: (1) set up certain model inputs (climate forcing data and hydraulic conductivity) according to the *Settings* File, (2) create GSFLOW input files (GSFLOW control file, PRMS parameter file, and MODFLOW input files), and (3) run GSFLOW.
 In the default implementation, the user does not need to change the bottom part of the file with Python scripts.
 However, certain lines may be commented out or changed, as described in the following:

 * `Create_hydcond_array.py`: If *fl_create_hydcond*=1 in Settings File, this script creates spatially distributed hydraulic conductivity values; see top of this script to select from options.
 This line may be changed to a different script name if the user writes their own script for creating spatially distributed hydraulic conductivity.
 If *fl_create_hydcond*=0, this line may be left in; nothing will be done in the script.
 * `GSFLOW_print_data_climatehru_files1_metric.py` If *fl_print_climate_hru*=1 in Settings File, this script creates climate_hru files with spatially uniform conditions, based on data from *climate_data_file* in the Settings File.
 This line may be changed to a different script name if the user writes their own script for creating spatially distributed climate inputs.
 If *fl_print_climate*=0, this line may be left in; nothing will be done in the script.